Curriculum Vitae

 worked with children who had learning difficulties and/or physical difficulties

 in the Children’s Disability Team.
-I managed a case load of clients, I visited
+I visited clients and assessed their needs, I

-worked directly with children and teenagers on the child protection register
+co-ordinated holiday play schemes and I worked directly with children and teenagers

-carrying out assessments of their needs.
+on the child protection register carrying out assessments of their needs.

-Penrhys Partnership (South Wales) 01/2002-12/2003
+Penrhys Partnership (South Wales) 01/2002-12/2003.
+Job

-my time in Penrhys, I co-ordinated activities that took place in the Art
+co-ordinated activities that took place in the Art Centre.
+I also supervised

-Centre.
-I also supervised the general running of the centre, I employed freelance
+the general running of the centre, I employed freelance tutors to teach art and

-tutors to teach art and performance classes, I supervised volunteers who worked
+performance classes, I supervised volunteers who worked with the children and

-with the children and teenagers who attended the centre, I taught weekly ESOL
+teenagers who attended the centre, I taught weekly ESOL and drama classes and

 January 2004 – January 2005